Email privacy: Email at work

 Beyond the lack of privacy for employee email in a work setting, there is the concern that a company's proprietary information, patents, and documents could be leaked, intentionally or unintentionally.
 This concern is seen in for-profit businesses, non-profit firms, government agencies, and other sorts of start-ups and community organizations.
 Firms usually ask employees or interns to not send work-related material to personal emails or through social media accounts, for example.
 Even within the firm's email network and circle of connections, important information could still be leaked or stolen by competitors.
 In order to remedy this, many firms hold training sessions for employees that go over common unethical practices, what employees should do in order to share files/send emails, and how employees can report incidences where company information is in jeopardy.
 This way of training employees enables employees to understand email privacy and know what type of information can be shared and what documents and information cannot be shared with others.
 The information privacy agreement that states an employee cannot send proprietary information to others applies not just to people outside the firm but also other employees in the firm.
-Most firms, for example, don't allow employees to exchange slide show presentations or slide decks that contain proprietary information through personal emails.
+Most firms, for example, do not allow employees to exchange slide show presentations or slide decks that contain proprietary information through personal emails.